merrillm1/merrillm1/README.md

 ![image](https://github.com/merrillm1/merrillm1/blob/main/images/me_teaching.png)

 In this repository you'll find work I've completed through the career track program I recently graduated from as well as a few more recent projects.
 A good way of selecting which may be of interest is by visiting my [website](https://merrillm1.github.io/), where you can select projects by keyword.
-I am currently working on a kaggle competition for predicting answer correctness to help rethink traditional ways of learning with AI.
-Look out for updates on that!
+I am currently finishing up an internship with [Fellowship.ai](https://www.fellowship.ai/) and will be getting myself back out there in the job market.
+If you are interested in parterning up on a project or would like to discuss employment opportunities I am open to either.

 Skills :